 Your diet during breastfeeding must include generous amounts of low fat dairy products like milk, yogurt, etc. Apart from being a rich source of Vitamin B and D, dairy products are one of the best sources of calcium.
 Calcium is required for your baby’s bone structure development and equally essential for the mother’s wellbeing.
 If you are a lactose intolerant mother, soy milk is good for you.

 Lean meats from fish and chicken are rich in vital nutrients.
 They help to provide DHA and essential fatty acids to you and help in developing, your baby’s nervous system and boosts overall growth.
 All the other nutrients present in lean meat promote recovery and general well being of new mommy as well.

-Garlic has been used for ages by lactating mothers to increase milk production in their bodies.
+Garlic has been used for ages by lactating mothers to increase milk production.
 Adding garlic to your food not only makes it tasty but strengthens your immune system and boosts lactation.
-Its anti microbial and anti oxidant properties help to battle infection and improve milk supply in your body.
+Its antimicrobial and antioxidant properties help to battle infection and improve milk supply in your body.